DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-teachers.md

 Your employing school can explain if the role you're applying for is qualified or unqualified.
 Qualified roles require more experience or qualifications.

 The salary requirement also varies depending on the region you're applying to work in.
+You can check the region with the school employing you.

 If you are employed as a qualified teacher and work in: